KevOrr/ctf-writeups/2019/csaw/README.md

 ## Pwn

+### GOT Milk? - 50 pts
+> GlobalOffsetTable milk?
+> nc pwn.chal.csaw.io 1004

+This is a simple format string vuln that can be used to overwrite a GOT address.
+I won't get into too much detail but the GOT entry is at `0x804a044`, and we need to change it from `lose` to `win` (both found in `libmylib.so`).
+Luckily, their addresses only differ by one byte, so we can use a format string that performs a 1-byte overwrite:

+    \x10\xa0\x04\x08%1$133c%7$hhn\\n\\n

 ### small_boi - 100 pts
 > you were a baby boi earlier, can you be a small boi now?
 > nc pwn.chal.csaw.io 1002